nuprl/tag-sound/gf-icfp-2018/talk/README.md

 instead of direct semantics, encode things in the KafKa type system

-the paper is missing a connection between surface typing and core typing, and more severly the translations change type annotations in a program making it much harder to identify a violation of the static types
+the paper is missing a connection between surface typing and core typing, and the translations change type annotations in a program making it much harder to identify a violation of the static types

-also the surface language is limited (no untyped objects) and so obscures the distinction between transient and concrete ... sometimes not possible to use subtyping to check a value aka
+also the surface language is limited (no untyped objects) and so its hard to see the distinction between transient and concrete ... sometimes not possible to use subtyping to check a value aka
 KafKa doesn't have untyped values ... part of the challenge is to get a value